gautampunasiya/ML_projects/README.md

-Sale Prediction from Existing Customer Logistic Regression
+Sale Prediction from Existing Customer using Logistic Regression